 Whether you're working on a developmental goal like expanding social skills or you simply want to have a little low-key fun, games are a great way to connect with children with autism.
 The best games for kids on the spectrum build on the child's interests while encouraging active participation and communication.
-From printables you can download at home to games you can purchase in store and online, you'll have no shortage for fun and interactive options.

-Free Games for Children with Autism
+Free Games for Children With Autism

 Facial Expression Memory Game

-Recognizing facial expressions can be a challenge for many children with ASD; however, visual perception can also be a great strength for these kids.
+Recognizing facial expressions can be a challenge for many children with ASD, however visual perception can also be a great strength for these kids.
 This memory game builds on the visual strengths, allowing the child to feel successful and encouraged.
 As you play, you can discuss the meaning behind the facial expressions and what makes each facial expression different from the others.
 This game is ideal for preschoolers on the spectrum.

 Here's how you play:

 - Print out the memory cards at home on heavyweight paper.
 Cut them out.